GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

     regular contours [Default]. *pen* sets the attributes for the particular line.
 Default pen for annotated contours: 0.75p,black.
     Regular contours use pen 0.25p,black.
-If the **+** flag is prepended then the color of the contour lines are taken from the cpt file (see **-C**).
+If the **+** flag is prepended then the color of the contour lines are taken from the CPT file (see **-C**).
 If the **-** flag is prepended then the color from the cpt file is applied both to the contours and the contour annotations.